isl-org/MiDaS/README.md

 An online demo of the model is available: http://35.202.76.57/

 Please be patient.
-Inference might take up to 30 seconds due to technical restrictions.
+Inference might take up to 30 seconds due to hardware restrictions.

 ### Setup